 - Full market coverage

-Positioning is the process of designing a offer and image of the
+Positioning is the process of designing an offer and image of the enterprise so

 that it occupies a distinct and valued place in the mind of the consumer.